acristiancsiki/HTML-CSS/README.md

 * Google fonts

 ## User stories
 * While I am a first time visitor, I would like to learn more about the business
 * While I am a first time visitor, I would like to find out how can I reach the shop
 * While I am a first time visitor, I would like to find what opening hours does the shop has
+* While I am a first time visitor, I would like to ask some questions directed to various business departments
+* While I am a first time visitor, I would like to find out what does the shop sells
+* While I am mobile user, I would like the coffee shop website to be responsive, irrespective of which mobile or tabled device I use

+## Charasteristics
+* While I am a first time visitor, I would like to learn more about the business
+* While I am a first time visitor, I would like to find out how can I reach the shop
+* While I am a first time visitor, I would like to find what opening hours does the shop has